waku-org/specs/standards/core/rendezvous.md

 ```

 When a node discovers peers through rendezvous, it receives the complete `WakuPeerRecord` for each peer, allowing it to make informed decisions about which peers to connect to based on their advertised information.

+### Namespace Format

+The [rendezvous namespaces](https://github.com/libp2p/specs/blob/69c4fdf5da3a07d2f392df6a892c07256c1885c0/rendezvous/README.md#the-protocol) used to register and request peer records
+MUST be in the format `rs/<cluster-id>/<capability>`.
+`<capability>` is a string representing the individual capability for which a discoverable Waku peer record is registered.
+The Waku peer record is separately registered against each capability for which discovery is desired.
+The only defined capability for now is `mix`, representing [Waku Mix](https://github.com/waku-org/specs/blob/master/standards/core/mix.md) support.
+For example, a Waku peer record for a node supporting mix protocol in cluster `1` will be registered against a namespace: `rs/1/mix`.

+This allows for discovering peers with specific capabilities within a given cluster.
+Currently, this is used for Mix protocol discovery where the capability field specifies `mix`.

+Refer to [RELAY-SHARDING](https://github.com/waku-org/specs/blob/master/standards/core/relay-sharding.md) for cluster information.

+### Registration and Discovery

+Every [Waku Relay](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/11/relay.md) node SHOULD be initialized as a rendezvous point.

+Each relay node that participates in discovery
+MUST register with random rendezvous points at regular intervals.
+The RECOMMENDED registration interval is 10 seconds.

+All relay nodes participating in rendezvous discovery SHOULD advertise their information using `WakuPeerRecord`.
+For nodes supporting the Mix protocol, the `mix_public_key` field MUST be included.
+All advertised records MUST conform to the `WakuPeerRecord` definition.

+It is RECOMMENDED that rendezvous points expire registrations after 1 minute (60 seconds TTL)
+to keep discovered peer records limited to those recently online.

+At startup, every Waku node supporting Mix SHOULD discover peers by
+sending requests to random rendezvous points for the Mix capability namespace.

+It is RECOMMENDED a maximum of 12 peers be requested each time.
+This number is sufficient for good GossipSub connectivity and
+minimizes the load on rendezvous points.

 ### Operational Recommendations